 Through direct charitable assistance, the Crisis Center offers hope and support to people struggling with the burdens of poverty.
 The overriding goal is to affirm the self-worth and dignity of those who come here and to help them achieve a level of independent living.

 The Crisis Center has four departments:

-- Cash Assistance for evictions, utility cut-offs, health care bills, and other vital needs.
+- Financial Assistance for evictions, utility cut-offs, health care bills, and other vital needs.

 - Dining Room serving a hot lunch that is available for anyone.
 A dozen churches in the Salisbury area take turns preparing and serving the meals.